aws-samples/amazon-ecs-catsndogs-workshop/Lab-1-Artifacts/lab1-detailed-steps.md

 20. Select the checkbox for the CloudFormation stack, and click the **Template** tab.

-21. The ECSSpotFleet resource has a Property named **LaunchSpecifications**, which contains **UserData**.
+21. The EcsSpotFleet resource has a Property named **LaunchSpecifications**, which contains **UserData**.
 This is about half way down the template.
 This UserData creates a termination watcher script described below.
-You will not be able to see the contents directly from the CloudFormation console.
+You will not be able to see the contents directly from the CloudFormation console, although you can see part of the script by going to the **Parameters** tab and hovering the mouse pointer over the value for **UserData**.

 **Note:** This script creates a Spot instance termination notice watcher script on each EC2 instance.
 That watcher script runs on each instance every two minutes.
 It polls the EC2 instance metadata service for a Spot termination notice.
 If the instance is scheduled for termination (because you have been outbid) the script sends a command to the ECS service to put itself into a DRAINING state.
 This prevents new tasks being scheduled on the instance, and if capacity is available in the cluster, ECS will start replacement tasks on other instances within the cluster.